conda/conda-build/docs/source/concepts/recipe.rst

 Prefix replacement
 ------------------
-When the build environment is created, it is in a placeholder prefix.
+The build environment is created in a placeholder prefix.
-When the package is all bundled up, the prefix is set to a "dummy" prefix.
+When the package is bundled, the prefix is set to a "dummy" prefix.
-When conda is ready to install the package, it rewrites the dummy prefix with the final one.
+Once conda is ready to install the package, it rewrites the dummy prefix with the final one.